variablecolor/sdk/docs/ios-quickstart.md

 Before connecting, you need to scan for BLE devices.

-The `startDiscovery` method allows you to scan for both Color Muse and Spectro 1.
+The `startDiscovery` method allows you to scan for a Color Muse / Muse Pro / Spectro 1.
-Spectro 1 has a special "double click" advertising mode.
-In order to scan for just Spectro 1 devices that have been double clicked, pass a `VCFDiscoveryOptions` instance to this method with `ignoreSingleClickAdvertising` set to `true`.
+Spectro 1 & ColorMuse Pro have a special "double click" advertising mode.
+In order to scan for just Spectro 1 & Muse Pro devices that have been double clicked, pass a `VCFDiscoveryOptions` instance to this method with `ignoreSingleClickAdvertising` set to `true`.

 ```swift
 VCFCentral.connectionManager.startDiscovery(with: VCFDiscoveryOptions.default())